landlab/landlab/docs/model_grid.rst

 >>> z = mg.add_zeros('node', 'elevation')

-*z* is an array that should have the same length as the number of nodes.
+Here *z* is an array of zeros that should have the same length as the number of nodes.
 You can check this by:

 >>> len(z)
 400